Fiona strengthens into hurricane as it takes aim at Puerto Rico

 Rainfall of 12 to 16 inches will be seen across large parts of the island, with higher rainfall expected in southern areas.

-“These rains will produce life-threatening flash flooding and urban flooding across Puerto Rico and the eastern Dominican Republic, along with mudslides and landslides in areas of higher terrain,” the hurricane center said.
+“These rains will produce life-threatening flash flooding and urban flooding across Puerto Rico and the eastern Dominican Republic, along with mudslides and landslides in areas of higher terrain,” the hurricane centre said.

 Officials say that there are already 340,000 customers without power on the island, with more expected as the storm approaches.